alabamenhu/Fluent/README.md

 text for a store loaded, if we called `localized('buynow', :domain('fruit'))`, the text returned would be that defined by the fallback option.

-To define the fallback text, you can use either a string or some combination of strings and WhateverCode (`*`).
-If you use WhateverCode, consider using two Whatevers to better debug.
+To define the fallback text, you can use either a string, some combination of strings and WhateverCode (`*`), or some other callable.
+If you use a `Callable` you might consider using two Whatevers or positional parameters to capture the domain as well.
 Using the previous example, here's the text that would be returned based on different fall back text:

-    Fluent.set-fallback: '[No Localization Present]';
+    set-localization-fallback('[No Localization Present]');
     localized('buynow', :domain('fruit'));
     # ↪︎ [No Localization Present]

-    Fluent.set-fallback: '[MessageID:' ~ * ~ ']';
+    set-localization-fallback('[MessageID:' ~ * ~ ']');
     localized('buynow', :domain('fruit'));
     # ↪︎ [MessageID:buynow]

-    Fluent.set-fallback: '[﹖ ' ~ * ~ ' ← ' ~ *.uc ']';
+    set-localization-fallback('[﹖ ' ~ * ~ ' ← ' ~ *.uc ']');
     localized('buynow', :domain('fruit'));
     # ↪︎ [﹖ buynow ← FRUIT]

-If you only use a single Whatever (or positional, if you pass a block using, e.g.
+    set-localization-fallback( { '[$^b:$^a??]' };
+    localized('buynow', :domain('fruit'));
+    # ↪︎ [fruit:buynow??]

-`$^a`), then be aware that the order is first the Message ID, second the domain (which is '' if no domain is specified).
+Be aware that the order of positional arguments is first the Message ID, second the domain (which is '' if no domain is specified).
 If the arity is greater than 2 then all other parameters will be passed a blank string, although the third one *may* in the future also receive a hash of variables being passed.

-# Other options

-If you want to exert more manual control over the loading of data, you can use the `load-localization` sub.
-This method takes a string in FTL format, a language tag, and an optional domain as arguments:

-    load-localization("hello = Hello World!", "en");
-    localized('hello');
-    # ↪︎ Hello World!

-To specify the language that you want to pull the resource from, you can pass a language tag or tags using the adverbs :language and :languages respectively which will then override the user's default languages (as determined by the `Intl::BCP47` module).

 # Language Usage Notes